rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

 First, we need to understand the rubato heirarchy (we'll explain it first, then walk you through it). rubato has 4 levels of structure, in order: Scenes, Groups, Game Objects, and Components.

-:func:`Scenes <rubato.struct.scene.Scene>` hold 2 Groups.
+:func:`Scenes <rubato.structure.scene.Scene>` hold 2 Groups.
 One for menu items (the UI) and one for the main Game Objects.
-It also manages a :func:`Camera <rubato.utils.camera.Camera>`.
+It also manages a :func:`Camera <rubato.utils.rendering.camera.Camera>`.
 Scenes are used to separate different sections of a game.
 For example, you could have each game level in a different scene.
-Then to move between levels, you would simply switch scenes, and rubato will automatically change which scene is updated and drawn to the window.
+Then to move between levels, you would simply switch scenes.

-:func:`Groups <rubato.struct.group.Group>` are the next layer down.
+:func:`Groups <rubato.structure.group.Group>` are the next layer down.
 They can hold either Game Objects or other Groups.
 Their main purpose is divide different "groups" of items (hence the name!).
 For example, items in 2 different groups won't automatically collide with each other, but items sharing a Group will (even if the group is a shared ancestor of both!).
 We won't explicitly use Groups in this tutorial as because their functionality isn't necessary for the platformer.

-:func:`Game Objects <rubato.struct.gameobject.game_object.GameObject>` are the main objects in a game.
+:func:`Game Objects <rubato.structure.gameobject.game_object.GameObject>` are the main objects in a game.
-They have a position and z-index, and represent a "thing", such as a player, or an enemy, or a platform.
+They have a position and z-index, and represent a "thing", such as a player, an enemy, or a platform.
 Their behavior is almost entirely determined by the Components that are assigned to them.

-:func:`Components <rubato.struct.gameobject.component.Component>` are lightweight "modules" that add to the behavior of a Game Object.
+:func:`Components <rubato.structure.gameobject.component.Component>` are lightweight "modules" that add to the behavior of a Game Object.
-For example, an Image component draws an image from your filesystem at the Game Object's position.
-A RigidBody component registers the Game Object into the built-in physics engine.
-A Hitbox component gives a Game Object shape.
+For example, an :func:`Image <rubato.structure.gameobject.sprites.raster.Image>` component draws an image from your filesystem at the Game Object's position.
+A :func:`RigidBody <rubato.structure.gameobject.physics.rigidbody.RigidBody>` component registers the Game Object into the built-in physics engine.
+A :func:`Hitbox <rubato.structure.gameobject.physics.hitbox.Hitbox>` component gives a Game Object shape and enables collision.

 If this explanation was confusing, it'll hopefully make more sense seeing the system in action.
 Let's create a scene right after :code:`rb.init()` but before :code:`rb.begin()`.